Brampton, North East Derbyshire: Community and leisure

-Amenties and events
+Amenities and events

 There are village halls and children play areas at Cutthorpe and Wadshelf, along with a recreation ground at Cutthorpe.

 The School Room at Old Brampton is also used as a public meeting place.

 There are six public houses in the parish, at Cutthorpe and Wigley.

 Specialist healthcare services and a disabled support centre are in Ashgate.

 Cutthorpe hosts an annual festival held in July together with a traditional well dressing ceremony.

 Education

 There are primary schools at Cutthorpe and Wigley villages.

 Landmarks

 Listed buildings

 There are 37 locations of architectural merit throughout the parish with listed status, the majority at Grade II, including notably: